 You down in one gulp.”

-This was to be Orpheus’s fate, to lose Eurydice, and for his music to die with her.
-To be paralysed by despair and trauma which “even in our sleep, pain that cannot forget falls drop by drop upon our heart, and in our own despair, against our will comes wisdom, by the awful grace of god.”
+This was to be Orpheus”s fate, to lose Eurydice and, for his music, to die with her: to be paralysed, by despair and trauma which: “even in our sleep, pain that cannot forget falls, drop by drop, upon our heart, and in our own despair, against our will, comes wisdom, by the awful grace of God.”

 This is the trauma which can leave us broken by the pain.
-As with grief it takes time to heal, but you just keep going.
-With patience just as the moon dies and grows gradually each month.
+As with grief, it takes time to heal, but you just keep going, with patience, just as the moon dies, and grows, gradually each month.

-This really is the essence of all the secret teachings.
-To die and be reborn into an honest and authentic life.
+This really is the essence of all the secret teachings, to die, and be reborn, into an honest, and authentic life.
 Into your life.
-When this happens it is a “weird yet friendly feeling that we have always been who we are, that we are nothing but the unveiling of things decided upon long ago.”
+When this happens, it is a: “weird, yet friendly feeling, that we have always been who we are, that we are nothing but the unveiling of things decided upon long ago.”

-All the myths and stories in this book have followed the stages of one’s life, and the cycles of birth, death and rebirth so prevalent in nature and world mythology.
-As we have seen love breaks curses.
-It is a balm that softens the hard contours of life.
+All the myths and stories, in this book, have followed the stages of one”s life, and the cycles of birth, death and rebirth, so prevalent in nature, and world mythology.
+As we have seen, love breaks curses.
+It is a balm, that softens the hard contours of life.
 While beauty, often something neglected, is also capable of doing this.
 Natural beauty is restorative.
 Time spent in nature, the scent of lavender and roses, or amber and pine, calm and freshen the senses.

 Beauty is for everyone.
-It is not fake but a natural part of life.
-The combination of wholeness, harmony and radiance.
-It brings meaning, as Goethe said, “it is the divine feminine that draws us upwards and on.”
+It is not fake, but a natural part of life; the combination of wholeness, harmony and radiance.
+It brings meaning, as Goethe said: “it is the divine feminine, that draws us upwards, and on.”

-Sadly though our society has some twisted ideas about beauty.
+Sadly, though, our society has some twisted ideas about beauty.
 We have our worth and beauty measured by industry standards.
-So much time is spent on appearance, on the exterior that many remain empty on the inside.
-Without a foundation either jealousy creeps in, or women turn away from it all.
-Feeling valid as a woman, as a human being should be a birth right, but it’s not.
+So much time is spent on appearance, on the exterior, that many remain empty on the inside.
+Without a foundation, either jealousy creeps in, or women turn away from it all.
+Feeling valid as a woman, as a human being, should be a birth right, but it”s not.

-I have seen so many young women trapped by their eating disorder, and afraid to attempt recovery because of the likes, comments and followers they receive.
-When I was anorexic I didn’t feel like a woman, and in recovery I didn’t either because of how pervasive the modelling industry is.
+I have seen so many young women, trapped by their eating disorder, and afraid to attempt recovery, because of the likes, comments, and followers, they receive.
+When I was anorexic, I didn”t feel like a woman and, in recovery, I didn”t either, because of how pervasive the modelling industry is.
 It is rubbish, we should not applaud girls for being too thin, or overweight.
-At these polar extremes both are unhealthy.
+At these polar extremes, both are unhealthy.

-I believe that we need more tenderness, resilience and beauty in this world.
-Gary Lachman in his book Lost Knowledge of the Imagination, asks: “If we are not living for beauty – what we perceive to be in accord with our own soul, then we are not living an authentic life and we will find this out sooner or later.
+I believe that we need more tenderness, resilience, and beauty in this world.
+Gary Lachman, in his book, Lost Knowledge of the Imagination, asks: “If we are not living for beauty – what we perceive to be in accord with our own soul, then we are not living an authentic life and we will find this out, sooner or later.
 Knowledge of beauty is knowledge of soul.
-It is self-knowledge, and when we discover beauty we are discovering a part of ourselves.
+It is self-knowledge and, when we discover beauty, we are discovering a part of ourselves.
 We can learn of beauty only from beauty; no amount of theory can lead us to it.
 So what is our daily experience?
 Are we poisoning our own waters?”
-Again we return to awareness.
-Cringe, cringe, cringe, I know, but it’s true.
+Again, we return to awareness.
+Cringe, cringe, cringe, I know, but it”s true.